tofugu/wanikani-api-v2-doc/source/includes/getting_started/_json_response.md

 WaniKani API uses a cursor-based pagination scheme, with the `id` of a resource acting as the cursor.

-The previous page of results can be requested by passing in the `page_before_id` filter parameter, with the value being the `id` you want to look before.
+The previous page of results can be requested by passing in the `page_before_id` parameter, with the value being the `id` you want to look before.
 Similar logic applies for the next page.
 Pass in the `page_after_id` parameter with with the `id` you want to look after.

 If a cursor is outside range of IDs for the collection, an empty result set is returned for `data`.